Centenary

 Bossier City – Ashley Johnston, Airline High School

-Covington – Megan Brasher, Louisiana School for Math, Science and
+Covington – Megan Brasher, Louisiana School for Math, Science and the Arts

 Deville – Jessica Cosenza, Pineville High School